-Andrew W. Mellon Fund for Faculty Innovation
+The Mellon Fund for Faculty Innovation

 Request for Proposals

 Full-time members of the Princeton University faculty from all departments are encouraged to submit proposals.
-The expectation is that at least half of a course's sessions will meet in museum galleries and study rooms.
+The expectation is that at least half of a course's sessions will meet in Museum galleries and study rooms.
 Faculty should discuss their proposal and access to the collections with a Museum curator before applying.
-Projects should be ratified in the department or program sponsoring the course, and a written endorsement from the chair of the sponsoring department must be included in the proposal.
+Projects should be ratified by the department or program sponsoring the course, and a written endorsement from the chair of the sponsoring department must be included in the proposal.